hkhan701/dynamo-dealz/README.md

-# Oh Canada Deals
+# Dynamo Dealz

-Welcome to **Oh Canada Deals**, your ultimate source for finding the best discounts and deals across Canada!
+Welcome to **Dynamo Dealz**, your ultimate source for finding the best discounts and deals across Canada!
 This project is built with [Next.js](https://nextjs.org) and leverages modern web development practices to deliver a fast, responsive, and user-friendly experience.

 ---